Eclusions/lambert_solutions/README.md

 Dependencies
 ------------

-- MatLab: No external dependencies are MatLab toolboxes are required for any presented algorithms.
+- MatLab: No external dependencies or MatLab toolboxes are required for any presented algorithms.
-- C++   : C++ requires the use of the 'boost' library available at: https://boostorg.jfrog.io/artifactory/main/release/1.78.0/source/
+- C++   : Requires the use of the 'boost' library available at: https://boostorg.jfrog.io/artifactory/main/release/1.78.0/source/

 Limitations
 -----------